Social Security Agreement between Australia and Spain - Frequently Asked Questions

 All claimants for Australian Agreement pensions need to meet the other conditions (e.g. age limits, income and assets tests) required for that pension under Australia's social security laws.

 Australian pensions are means-tested.
-For information about the current income and assets test limits, visit the Department of Human Services website.
+For information about the current income and assets test limits, visit the Services Australia website.

 The Age Pension age for men and women is 65.
-The Age Pension age is gradually being increased to 67 beginning from July 2017 – see Department of Human Services website - Age Pension for details of Age Pension ages.
+The Age Pension age is gradually being increased to 67 beginning from July 2017 – see Services Australia website - Age Pension for details of Age Pension ages.

 Australian working life residence is the period of Australian residence between age 16 and Age Pension age.